propublica/landline/doc/doc.md

 // Create a paper.
 Usually we use Raphael for this var paper = Raphael(el, height, width);

-// Pass Mapper a height and width,
+// Pass Mapper a height and width
 // and iterate over the SVG output jsMap.asSVG(height, width, function(svg, data) {
   // Pass the svg string to the paper var path = paper.path(svg);

-  // Set attributes on the path, using Raphael. path.attr("fill", "#cecece");
+  // Set attributes on the path, using Raphael path.attr("fill", "#cecece");

-  // Access attributes in your data,
+  // Access attributes in your data
   // and use them to style your map var fips = it.get("s");
   if (fips === "22") {